Chosen1PR/thread-helper/README.md

 #### Bug Fixes

 - Changed the way comments on referral posts by users work.
 Now, a post must be removed by the app for a comment to be left on it.
+- Fixed the way the app determines who is a mod by including AutoModerator and the -ModTeam account.
+- Prevented app from messaging AutoModerator or -ModTeam account.

 ### [0.0.12] (2025-11-25)